-My name’s Ryan, I’m an artist and author based in New Canaan, CT.
+My name’s Ryan, I’m an illustrator and author based in New Canaan, CT.

 I create picture books, graphic novels, character based brands, animated videos, and share everything I learn in tutorial videos on tiktok and youtube as @ryryart.